Edinburgh Travel Guide

 The Exploring East Asia exhibit has one of the largest collections from China, Japan and Korea, including ceramics from the Ming Dynasty, artwork and earthenware.

-The Royal mile runs through the heart of Old Town and links Edinburgh Castle with Holyrood Palace – the queen's official residence in Scotland.
+The Royal mile runs through the heart of Old Town and links Edinburgh Castle with Holyrood Palace – the king's official residence in Scotland.
 It's made up of the four streets that run almost exactly one mile between these two royal locations.